drshahizan/HPDP/assignment/submission/ass1/GPS/case_study1a/readme.md

 7. Repeat step 2 & 3 to get all the values in two decimal places.

-8. Use the value retrieved from the column TM to get the marks percentage by inserting formula as shown.
+8. Use the value retrieved from the column TM to get values in the column P (Percent) by inserting the following formulas.
 <p align="center">
     <img src="https://github.com/drshahizan/HPDP/blob/main/assignment/submission/ass1/GPS/case_study1a/percent.png" width=300>
 </p>